We are confident in our ability to perform and focus exclusively on car accident and personal injury cases.

 Statute of limitations: There is a statute of limitations of two years on personal injury claims – meaning you must file a personal injury lawsuit within two years from the date of the injury.
 If it is a claim against the Texas government, that time gets cut to half a year – the claim generally must be filed within 6 months of the incident.

-Laws: Certain state laws can also affect your compensation as well.
-Because Texas follows a “modified comparative negligence” rule, your recovery may be affected if you share some of the liability.
+Laws: Certain state laws can also affect your compensation as.
+Texas follows a “modified comparative negligence” rule, which means your recovery may be affected if you share some of the liability.
 For example, if you’re found to be 40 percent at fault, your compensation will be reduced to 60 percent of the damages.

 To succeed in a personal injury lawsuit, the plaintiff must build a strong case with as much evidence as possible.
 This can include a medical report detailing the plaintiff’s injuries and prognosis, a police report from the accident, and proof of the plaintiff’s other damages resulting from the incident, such as receipts for repairing or replacing damaged property, receipts from securing alternate transportation, lost wages documentation, or other expenses.
 Texas courts allow plaintiffs in virtually all types of personal injury accidents to seek compensation for noneconomic damages, including car accidents, animal attacks, slip and falls, and defective product claims.
 However, the state of Texas limits general or noneconomic damages to $250,000 per claimant in medical malpractice lawsuits, or actions against physicians or healthcare providers (other than healthcare institutions).
 Generally, there are three types of damages that come into play in personal injury cases:

 Special damages are the opposite of general damages.
 They refer to the economic, or financial, losses that stem from the defendant’s act of negligence or wrongdoing.
 Special damages are the plaintiff’s out-of-pocket expenses relating to the incident, including: